-Before you install the camera, read the safety information in the documentation that accompanies the camera.
+Before you install the camera, read the safety information in the camera documentation.

-PTZ cameras are supplied without a remote control as you control the camera with the StarLeaf Group Telepresence system.
+PTZ cameras are supplied without a remote control as you control the camera with the StarLeaf room system.

-Thetab on the home screen provides you with controls for the PTZ camera.
+Theon the Touch 2045 home screen provides you with controls for the PTZ camera.

 Camera presets are pre-defined camera positions.
 For example, a pre-defined position that points the camera at the whiteboard, or that changes the camera to a wide-angled view.
 Select the position you require from the touchscreen controller.